BUGS-NYU/nyu-cs-wiki/docs/Opportunities/Internal/TA.md

 ## [University Learning Center (ULC)](https://www.nyu.edu/students/academic-services/undergraduate-advisement/academic-resource-center/tutoring-and-learning.html)

-ULC is the goto of tutoring and learning on campus, staffed exclusively by undergraduates.
+ULC is the go-to for tutoring and learning on campus, staffed exclusively by undergraduates.
 It offers a number of positions open for application, not restricted to the field of computer science.
 For the role of Learning Assistant (LA) in specific, you may anticipate leading learning groups or offering daily walk-in tutoring services.
 Find comprehensive details and application guidelines [here](https://www.nyu.edu/students/academic-services/undergraduate-advisement/academic-resource-center/tutoring-and-learning/work-for-the-ulc.html#LA).

 ## [Polytechnic Tutoring Center (PTC)](https://engineering.nyu.edu/academics/undergraduate/tutoring-center) @Tandon